cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 `$!` is the process ID of the last background pipeline, which in this case is `./dstate &`.

-The goal here is to keep the child going for as long as we want to have our parent in D state. `pause()` here waits until a terminal signal is sent, and can be modified to suit whatever needs you happen to have.
+The goal here is to keep the child alive for as long as we want to have our parent in D state. `pause()` here waits until a terminal signal is sent, and can be modified to suit whatever needs you happen to have.
 For example, if your test involves sending signals and so you want to ignore those, you can instead